 How are businesses, KCDS among them, needing to adapt in these times?
 The pandemic pivot!

 The pandemic pivot to virtual services

 Businesses were already increasing their virtual services and sales before the COVID-19 pandemic, but the pandemic made that pivot need immediate and mandatory.

 “As many businesses know firsthand, being able to move services online is more important than ever,” said Carver, who first had to help KCDS make the pivot and then help clients do so.

-“Like everyone, the past 10 months have been challenging for us—but having to adapt to new circumstances has also allowed us to innovate and improve our services,” she said.
+“Like everyone, the past year-and-a-half has been challenging for us—but having to adapt to new circumstances has also allowed us to innovate and improve our services,” she said.
 “KCDS has focused on ensuring that all of our programs and services can be delivered virtually.
 We prioritized outreach to our clients, safety for staff and clients, support for community pandemic response initiatives and developed our virtual service platforms and resources.”

 KCDS was not alone in needing to pivot to online services.